tonytopper/html5_boilerplate_wp_compass/README.md

     sudo gem install compass --pre
     sudo gem install compass-susy-plugin

-You should have the necessary dependencies installed and are now ready to clone this to your wordpress project.
+You should have the necessary dependencies installed and are now ready to clone this to your wordpress project (usually /path/to/project/wp-content/themes/html5_boilerplate)

-    git clone git://github.com/jayroh/html5_boilerplate_wordpress.git /path/to/project/wp-content/themes/html5_boilerplate

 And most importantly - to compile the changes you make in the theme's SCSS files, located in wp-content/themes/html5_boilerplate/sass/*, you may continually watch for changes :